FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Learning/sass.md

 There are other native Sass functions available to use, and you can even make your own custom functions if you have a good foundation in Ruby, check out more information [here](https://sass-lang.com/documentation/Sass/Script/Functions.html).

+10. Sustainability is key in Sass, planning out the structure of your files and sticking to naming conventions for both variables, mixins, and selectors can reduce complexity.

+11. Understanding CSS output is also essential to writing sustainable SCSS.
+In order to make the best choices about what functions and directives to use, it is important to first understand how this will translate in CSS.

+12. Mixins should only be used if they take in an argument, otherwise, you should extend the selector's rules, whether it be a class, id, or placeholder.